12 Tour Ideas for Exploring Sonoma Wine Country

 Whether it's riding alongside neat rows of grapevines, on a hillside with stunning views, or on a sandy beach, exploring Sonoma County on the back of a horse is a wonderful way to get close to nature while exploring Wine Country.
 Several Sonoma County companies offer guided horseback rides, in a wide variety of settings.

 Many of us have dreamed about soaring in a hot air balloon over Sonoma Wine Country, and really, what better way is there to take in a birds-eye view of gardens, rolling hills, forested mountains and vineyards thriving in emerald green grape leaves?

 Seen from above, it's remarkable how huge Sonoma County looks from the sky.
 Vineyards that already seem large from the ground are lattice works of intricate trellising, rolling across hills and Valley.
-Sheep, cows, goats, horses, llamas and even the occasional bison or llama look like toys.
-The sun dapples across lakes, creeks winds like ribbons through the landscape, and old barns dot the fields.
+Sheep, cows, goats, and horses, and even the occasional bison or llamas look like toys.
+The sun dapples across lakes, creeks wind like ribbons through the landscape, and old barns dot the fields.
 Most flights finish with a champagne toast, and possibly brunch.

 Clearly, with the guidance of Sonoma County's many experienced tour operators you can tailor your exploration of Sonoma Wine Country to fit your individual interests.
 For even more options, check our listings of Sightseeing & Tours.